Oracle Licensing

 Oracle aggressively promotes OCI, often tying it to other deals.
 Negotiating an OCI contract can be twisty as Oracle tries to lock in cloud revenue.

 Unlike on-prem licenses, cloud deals are about committing to usage and spending levels.
-Here’s the frank guidance on OCI negotiations:

 • Leverage Support Rewards: If you’re an existing Oracle customer paying hefty support fees for on-prem software, Oracle’s Support Rewards program can be a bargaining chip.
 Oracle offers credits or rebates on OCI for customers who maintain Oracle support on other products.
 This essentially discounts your cloud spend as a reward for staying in the Oracle ecosystem.
 If Oracle doesn’t, you can negotiate how those support rewards will offset your cloud bill.
-It’s one of the few “gives” Oracle has, so ensure it’s accounted for.
+It’s one of the few “gives” Oracle has, so ensure it’s considered.

-• Flexibility on Unused Funds: One common OCI gotcha is use-it-or-lose-it cloud credits.
+• Flexibility with Unused Funds: One common OCI gotcha is using or losing cloud credits.
 You commit to an annual spend, and if you don’t consume it, tough luck – money gone.
 A CIO with experience will push for flexibility: the right to roll over unused credits to the next year or to reallocate them to different cloud services if your needs change.
 Oracle may not grant unlimited flexibility, but even a partial carryover or ability to shift funds between OCI services is worth negotiating.
 Also, request regular consumption reports and the ability to adjust commitments if you’re consistently under-consuming – otherwise, you’re just gifting Oracle free money.

-Real-World Scenario: A global retailer was considering OCI for a new analytics platform but was wary after Oracle’s first offer: a large three-year commitment with no way out.
+A global retailer was considering OCI for a new analytics platform but was wary after Oracle’s first offer: a large three-year commitment with no way out.

-The CIO’s team countered by showing Oracle that AWS had a lower TCO for a similar scenario.
-Oracle’s sales reps, eager to win a cloud customer, eventually agreed to a proof-of-concept phase – a smaller 6-month commitment with an option to expand at the same discounted rate.
+Oracle’s sales reps, eager to win a cloud customer, eventually agreed to a proof-of-concept phase —a smaller, six-month commitment with the option to expand at the same discounted rate.

 They also included a contract addendum allowing the customer to pivot part of the spend to Oracle SaaS apps if OCI didn’t meet expectations.
-The result: the customer felt more secure, and Oracle still got them into OCI, albeit on more customer-friendly terms.

 Lesson: Don’t assume Oracle’s cloud contract is take-it-or-leave-it; negotiate creative clauses that give you an escape hatch or flexibility.